domo141/shbb/README.rst

 ------

-see also related (0ld, now deprecated, may be dropped in the future) pictures in "pix or it didn’t happen" (hyperlink generation failed).
+See also related (0ld, now deprecated, may be dropped in the future) pictures in "pix or it didn’t happen" (hyperlink generation failed).